Stephen Straus: Herpesviral and other viral diseases

 Straus is particularly known for his wide-ranging research on herpesviruses that infect humans, including herpes simplex virus (HSV), varicella zoster virus (VZV) and Epstein–Barr virus (EBV).
 His studies included herpesvirus pathogenesis, immune responses and transmission, as well as antiviral drugs and vaccines.

 He researched the mechanisms by which HSV establishes latency and later recurs.
 His group was one of the first to show that treating patients with the antiviral acyclovir can prevent genital and oral herpes from recurring.
 He found that people with asymptomatic genital herpes can transmit the virus to their sexual partners.
 With Lawrence Corey and David M. Knipe, Straus developed prophylactic and therapeutic vaccines against HSV, including a glycoprotein subunit vaccine.

 With William Ruyechan and John Hay, Straus cloned VZV and mapped its genome.
 They showed that chickenpox (varicella) and shingles (herpes zoster) are both caused by this virus.
 Straus also studied the persistent pain that can occur after shingles has cleared up.
 He worked with Mike Oxman and Myron Levin on the Shingles Prevention Study, a large clinical trial which demonstrated that a live-attenuated VZV vaccine is effective against shingles.

 Straus discovered that infection with EBV very occasionally results in a life-threatening chronic progressive disease, now called chronic active EBV infection.
 Other viral diseases Straus worked on include HIV/AIDS, influenza and chronic hepatitis B. He also researched Lyme disease, which is caused by Borrelia bacteria.

-Chronic fatigue syndrome
+Myalgic encephalomyelitis/chronic fatigue syndrome

-Straus started to research what is now known as chronic fatigue syndrome in 1979.
+Straus started to research what is now known as myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) in 1979.
 Working on the then-current hypothesis that the syndrome might be caused by EBV, he started a clinical trial of acyclovir therapy in 1984.
 Although the study showed no benefit from the drug, it provided evidence that EBV did not cause the syndrome.
 In 1988, Straus was one of a group of physicians to propose the name "chronic fatigue syndrome" for the condition, and was subsequently one of the lead authors of the International Chronic Fatigue Syndrome Study Group's guidelines.
 He also pursued various virological, immunological, neuroendocrine and neuropsychological studies of the syndrome.